adamthompson93/adamthompson93.github.io/_posts/2024-12-4-Eldritch-MonsterHearts.md

 ```

 ```
-When your curiousi
-you to act recklessly and impulsively, and a dicerolling move is triggered, you can choose to Vent
+When your need to know overcomes your sense of self preservation, leading you to act recklessly and impulsively, and a dice rolling move is triggered, you can choose to .
-Pressure.
 If you do, treat the roll as a sports roll.
 ```

 Filling up the Shock track is going to lead to a Skirting Death type move but we .